 Although respondent engagement is crucial to our industry, according to findings from the most recent GRIT Report, most research companies do not consider respondent user experience a high priority.
 To create The GRIT Consumer Participation in Research (CPR) Report, GreenBook partnered with a dream team of market research category experts, including Focus Pointe Global, to address this discrepancy by connecting directly with participants about their engagement and satisfaction with the research process.

-The survey asked questions surrounding types of research they participate in (qual and quant), frequency of participation, preferred method/device for participation, how they want to receive invitations, what rewards they want, the impact of survey design, and more.
+The survey asked questions surrounding the types of research they participate in (qual and quant), frequency of participation, preferred method/device for participation, how they would like to receive invitations, what rewards they want, the impact of survey design, and more.